Piccabo0/Piccabo0/README.md

 - 🌱 Currently working at [CIEE-Lab202](https://http://ciee.cau.edu.cn/) on AGV development and Intelligent Car Race using Python && C && C++
 - ✍️ &nbsp; Playing Soccer and write something interesting as hobbies/side hustles.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.
-- 💬 Ask me about MSP430, STM32 or Raspberry and my projects on caumlc@163.com
+- 💬 Ask me about MSP430, STM32 or Raspberry Pi and my projects on caumlc@163.com
 - :star: You may like [Healthy Code tracer](https://github.com/haoruilee/M5Stack_Healthy_code_tracer), [face recognize](https://github.com/haoruilee/Face_recognize)  or [take-out system](https://github.com/haoruilee/ZuiSuWaiMai-MFC)